rezamauliadi/slate/source/includes/getting-started/_idempotent-request.md

 If there are two or more requests with the same beneficiary account, bank, and amount within 10 minutes interval **and** the idempotency key is not used in those particular transactions, we will process the first one and hold the latter transaction temporarily to prevent accidental double transfer.
 Our team will inform you and ask for your confirmation on whether the transaction being held is eligible to be released or not.

-Please read the implementation guide [here](https://flipid.zendesk.com/hc/id/articles/900002966266-Can-Flip-s-system-prevent-double-transfer-).
+Please read the implementation guide <a href="https://help.flip.id/article/7998-sistemnya-flip-dapat-mencegah-transaksi-terproses-dua-kali-kah?entry_point=1" target="_blank" rel="noopener noreferrer">here</a>.